Our Team

 Meet Lindsay

-I built Threshold to be a space where I could fully flourish witout having to question my lived experience, conform to white-supremacy culture, or to package myself and my ideas in more palatable ways; where Black women can authentically lead and follow our unique visions.
+I built Threshold to be a space that supports the people, ideas, movements, and ecosystems that are transforming our world into a more liberatory and just place.
+Where I could fully flourish without having to question my lived experience, conform to white-supremacy culture, or to package myself and my ideas in more palatable ways; where Black women can authentically lead and follow our unique visions.
 Most importantly, Threshold is a place where BIPOC people don’t have to die in order to transform the world.
+We are modeling the new world that is possible within philanthropy.
+My work honors my ancestors, who paved the path on which I walk – I continue our line.
 So when I grow up I don’t just want to survive.
 I want to thrive.
 For myself, for my children, for my children’s children.
 I want to be in community — to continue to dream and take action with others in whatever way I can for as long as I can.
-I want to be truly free.
+I am a commitment to evolution in the name of liberation.
+I will be truly free.
 This is my life’s work.

 Liz Rideau